 Beef Strips

-• Place veggies on a lined oven tray.
-Sprinkle with curry powder, drizzle with olive oil, season with salt and toss to coat.
+• Preheat oven to 220ºC/200ºC fan-forced.
+Boil the kettle.
+Cut cauliflower into small florets.
+Cut carrot into bite-sized chunks. • Place veggies on a lined oven tray.
+Sprinkle with curry powder, drizzle with olive oil, season with salt and toss to coat. • Spread out evenly, then roast until tender and brown around edges, 20-25 minutes.

 • When the veggies have 10 minutes remaining, in a large frying pan, heat a drizzle of olive oil over high heat. • When oil is hot, cook beef strips, tossing, in batches until browned and cooked through, 1-2 minutes.
-Transfer to a plate. • Return frying pan to medium-high heat with a drizzle of olive oil.
-Cook chickpeas, tossing occasionally, until tender, 2-3 minutes. • Add mild Sambal spice blend, tomato paste and garlic paste and cook, until fragrant, 1-2 minutes. • Add coconut milk, vegetable stock powder and the water and simmer, until slightly reduced, 2-3 minutes. • Remove pan from heat, add cooked beef, roast veggies and baby leaves, and stir until wilted.
+Reduce heat to medium-high, then add the chickpeas, tossing occasionally, until tender, 2-3 minutes. • Add Mumbai spice blend, tomato paste and garlic paste and cook, until fragrant, 1-2 minutes.
+Add coconut milk, vegetable stock powder and the water and simmer, until slightly reduced, 2-3 minutes. • Remove pan from heat, then add roast veggies and baby leaves, then stir until wilted.
 Season to taste.
 TIP: Cooking the meat in batches over a high heat helps it stay tender.